 - 3 cups rolled oats (quick oats works fine too)

-Preheat oven to 350 degrees.
+- Preheat oven to 350 degrees.
 Butter an 8 by 8-inch baking dish, set aside.

-Cut into squares and serve warm with fresh fruit, nuts, milk, a little cream or half and half, maple syrup or honey if desired.
+- Let cool slightly then cut into squares and serve warm with fresh fruit, nuts, milk, a little cream or half and half, maple syrup or honey if desired.